automatika-robotics/embodied-agents/docs/examples/conversational.md

 ## Web Based Client for Interacting with the Robot

-To interact with text and audio based topics on the robot, ROS Agents includes a tiny browser based client made with [chainlit](https://chainlit.io/).
+To interact with text and audio based topics on the robot, EmbodiedAgents includes a tiny browser based client made with [chainlit](https://chainlit.io/).
 This is useful if the robot does not have a microphone/speaker interface or if one wants to communicate with it remotely.
 The client can be launched as follows:

 ```shell
 ros2 run automatika_embodied_agents tiny_web_client